Orlov Most Metro Station

 Orlov Most (Орлов мост) is a Sofia Metro station on M3 line.
 It was opened on 26 August 2020 as part of the inaugural section of the line, from Hadzhi Dimitar to Krasno Selo.

-The station is located between Teatralna and St. Patriarch Evtimiy.
-Transfer to SU St. Kliment Ohridski on M1 line is available.
+The station is located between Teatralna and St. Patriarch Evtimiy on the M3 line. Тhere is a pedestrian tunnel connecting it, to SU St. Kliment Ohridski Metro Station, allowing transfers to the M1 and M4 metro lines.

 Location

-The station is located near Eagles' Bridge (Orlov Most), Borisova gradina, Sofia University, and the Monument to the Soviet Army.
-It serves the Vasil Levski National Stadium and New CSKA Sofia Stadium.
+The station is located near Eagles' Bridge (Orlov Most) and the north-western most edge of the Borisova gradina.

 Transfers

-The station is connected with SU St. Kliment Ohridski Metro Station and interchanges with M1 line trains are possible.
+The station is connected to SU St. Kliment Ohridski Metro Station via an underground tunnel, in order to facilitate transfers between the M3 and M1/4 lines.

+History

+The station was M3's northernmost terminus between 11 May and 15 June 2026, due to the construction of a junction between it and Teatralna Metro Station, intended for the expansion of M3 from Zhk Geo Milev to Tsarigradsko shose.